awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

 # Client Developer Documentation

+This document explains how to use the broker as a login solution for your websites and mobile application.

 ## How to create a login button/link and redirect from authenticated page when no JWT token provided
 ## How to create a logout link
 ## How to create a signup link